webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 The solution is to define a custom box using the [[svg/attributes/viewBox|'''viewBox''']] attribute.
-Doing so declares a set of abstract units for exclusive use ''within'' the graphic, which may bear no relation to the outer coordinate space n which the graphic is presented, to which the SVG's [[svg/attributes/width|'''width''']] and [[svg/attributes/height|'''height''']] apply:
+Doing so declares a set of abstract units for exclusive use ''within'' the graphic, which may bear no relation to the outer coordinate space in which the graphic is presented, to which the SVG's [[svg/attributes/width|'''width''']] and [[svg/attributes/height|'''height''']] apply: